 THE HISTORY OF DMA’S REACH

 1968 Birth of a Speaker — Fresh from Bethel College in Minnesota and beginning his studies at Talbot Seminary in Southern California, Dawson McAllister accepted the position of part-time youth pastor at Recede Baptist Church.
 Almost immediately, his fellow youth workers recognized his gift for presenting the truth of Scripture in simple, yet powerful ways.
 A pivotal moment was about to take place.
 Dawson recalls the afternoon he went to Griffith Park in the hills above Los Angeles looking for God’s direction for his life.
 It was there the Lord called Dawson to be a spokesman to, and for, teenagers.
-Almost immediately, he began to receive invitations to speak locally, and soon thereafter, across the country.
+Soon, he began to receive invitations to speak locally, and thereafter, across the country.

-1991 The Birth of Radio — While Dawson spoke at over 25 Student Conferences each year, he only returned to any given city once in that year.
-As he was fond of saying, We blow in, we blow up and we blow out.
-In the face of the deep needs being uncovered each week, how could the ministry have a more sustained impact?
-One of the major conferences each year was in the Twin Cities.
-Their super-powered Christian radio station never failed to promote and cover the event.
-In the fall of 1990 they made an unexpected proposal — If they provided the air-time and technical know-how, would Dawson host a weekly call-in show for those 21 and younger?
+1991 The Birth of Radio — As effective as Dawson McAllister Student Conferences were, they weren’t enough to address the deep needs being uncovered weekly.
+As Dawson used to say, “We blow in, we blow up, and we blow out.”
+One of the 25 major conferences each year was in the Twin Cities, where their super-powered Christian radio station never failed to promote and cover the event.
+In the fall of 1990 it made an unexpected proposal.
+If it provided the airtime and technical know-how, would Dawson host a weekly call-in show for those 21 and younger?
 This was the sustained impact Dawson was longing for.
-The answer was YES.
-Thus, on January 27, 1991, Dawson McAllister Live! signed on the air.
-Northwestern College Radio, the parent network of KTIS, partnered with DMA to syndicate the show making it the only nationally syndicated show of its day exclusively for teenagers and young adults.
+On January 27, 1991, Dawson McAllister Live signed on the air.
+Northwestern College Radio, the parent network of KTIS, partnered with the Dawson McAllister Association, making Dawson McAllister Live the only nationally syndicated show of its day exclusively for teenagers and young adults.

-2005 A New Radio Calling; Top 40 — Sometimes a calling can start with a question, like “What if Dawson could produce a version of his Christian radio show on secular radio?
-What if Dawson could translate Biblical values and thinking for millions of teenagers and young adults who were, harassed and helpless, like sheep without a Shepherd.
-(Matt 9:36 NIV)?”
-Those without the benefit of a Christian support system, or any support system at all.
-The answer to what if began to reveal itself in January 2005 when the Top 40 version of Dawson McAllister Live! signed on with its first affiliate station; KJYO in Oklahoma City.
-Eventually more 140 stations would air the show with a weekly audience of over 1 million listeners.
+2005 A New Radio Calling; Top 40 — Sometimes a calling can start with a question, such as “What if Dawson could produce a version of his Christian radio show on secular radio?” or “What if Dawson could translate biblical values and thinking for millions of teenagers and young adults who were harassed and helpless, like sheep without a Shepherd (Matthew 9:36 NIV) without the benefit of a Christian support system or any support system at all?”
+The answer emerged in January 2005 when the Top-40 version of Dawson McAllister Live signed on with its first affiliate station, KJYO in Oklahoma City.
+Eventually more 140 stations aired the show reaching over a million listeners weekly.

-2015 Return to Christian Radio — On February 28, 2015, with the Top 40 broadcast still going strong on Sunday night, Dawson returned to Christian Radio, this time on Saturday night.
-The new show, TheHopeLine® with Dawson McAllister, was launched in partnership with Way Media Network and was syndicated on 109 stations.
+2015 Return to Christian Radio — On February 28, 2015, with the Top-40 broadcast still going strong on Sunday night, Dawson returned to Christian Radio, this time on Saturday night.
+The new show, TheHopeLine with Dawson McAllister, launched in partnership with Way Media Network, syndicated on 109 stations.